 4. An Eye Exam Can Detect Potential Trouble

 With a comprehensive dilated eye exam, your eye doctor can detect warning signs of certain diseases and medical conditions such as glaucoma, cataracts, and even high blood pressure and diabetes.
-Early detection and treatment are key for combating these conditions, so getting a regular eye exam could make a real difference in your overall health and well-being.
+Early detection and treatment are key for combating these conditions, so getting a comprehensive eye exam could make a real difference in your overall health and well-being.

 5. You'll Get Advice Tailored To Your Eyes

+Though we love to give general advice on how to protect your eyes and practice essential eye care habits, the best, most personalized advice will always come directly from your Everett & Hurite eye doctor.
 It would be great if everyone would wear sunglasses all year long, wash their make-up brushes regularly, or wear appropriate eye safety gear like protective eyewear or safety glasses when doing certain jobs or hobbies, but your eye doctor can give you professional medical advice that's tailored specifically to you.

 For instance, you might tell your eye doctor that your grandmother has age-related macular degeneration.
 Based on your family medical history, your eye doctor can give you advice about eating a balanced diet and getting regular exercise, as well as help determine what, if any, supplements or vitamins you should take to help reduce your risk of developing AMD.
+Or, maybe you stare at screens all day for your job and you're suffering from eye strain as a result.
+In addition to suggesting sufficient but diffused lighting for the workspace, your eye doctor might also prescribe blue light-blocking lenses.

-In other words, eye health is complex and highly individualized, so it's important to be proactive with preventative care.
+Eye health is complex and highly individualized, so it's important to be proactive with preventative care.
 Your eye doctor can play an integral role in helping you do that.

 6. You Could Have A Serious Eye Disease And Not Know It

-Whether or not you have a family history of eye problems, you could still develop certain diseases like glaucoma, cataracts, or age-related macular degeneration, and not even know it.
-In fact, there are many eye diseases that, in their early stages, have no symptoms at all.
-That's why regular eye exams are so important—they can detect these diseases before they've progressed and potentially caused vision loss.
+Whether or not you have a family history of eye problems, you could still develop certain diseases like glaucoma, diabetic retinopathy, cataracts, or age-related macular degeneration, and not even know it.
+There are many eye diseases that, in their early stages, have no symptoms at all.

 7. Early Treatment Is Essential